Last Updated on February 22, 2022

 Use the menu to skip to find out more about a landmark already in your travel plans or go straight to extra Paris trip planning resources!

-While you can see the Eiffel Tower from almost any district in Paris, you can’t skip seeing what is probably the most famous landmark of Paris up close and personal.
+While you can see the Eiffel Tower from almost any district in Paris, you can’t skip seeing what is probably the most famous landmark of Paris up close and personal in the 7th arrondissement.